On this page

 Hard-Shell vs. Soft-Shell: Specification and Cost Comparison

-Soft-shell inflatable chambers commonly operate around 1.3 ATA, based on public device-category examples and manufacturer specifications.
-Hard-shell steel chambers can be specified for higher pressure envelopes with pressure-vessel documentation reviewed per model and market.
+Soft-shell inflatable chambers operate at approximately 1.3 ATA maximum, as documented in published FDA 510(k) submissions for this device class (FDA.gov).
+Hard-shell steel chambers reach 2.0 to 3.0 ATA under full ASME PVHO-1 compliance.
 The gap between these two categories is not incremental.
 It reflects entirely different engineering, certification, and operational scope.

 Comparing soft-shell and hard-shell units on purchase price alone is structurally misleading.
 They operate at different pressure ranges and serve different operational requirements.
 A facility that under-specifies on pressure to reduce capital cost may find it cannot operate at the levels its protocols require.